 Eurythmics contributed a moody electronic score for Michael Radford's film adaptation of George Orwell's novel "1984".
 Released November 12, 1984, the album contains some of the duo's most ground-breaking electronic musical experimentation and is notable for its early use of ambient and house techno music stylings.

 The album gained a considerable cult following in underground dance culture in the 1980s.
-In addition to the instrumentals on the album, there are several vocal songs, two of which were released as singles, the controversial "Sexcrime (1984)" and "Julia".
-Despite controversy in the U.S., the former was a successful hit single and both songs were accompanied by music video clips.
-More analysis of this album can be heard at our podcast on this site.
+In addition to the instrumentals on the album, there are several vocal songs, two of which were released as singles, the controversial "Sexcrime (1984)" and "Julia", the video for which became hugely influential.
+Despite controversy in the U.S., "Sexcrime (1984)" was a successful hit single and was accompanied by a music video clip filmed at London's Battersea Power Station.
+For more on this album, listen to our podcast on this site.

 Album Liner Notes